roqua/documentation/content/developer/rom/data_export/sql_export.md

 Attribute             | Description
 ----------------------|-----------------
-respondent_id         | foreign key to respondent whoe the answers belong to. entered_by_id         | foreign key to professional who typed in the answer if the respondent didn't do it directly (so copying from paper or doing an interview) questionnaire_key     | roqua-key of questionnaire (in a few cases different from quby-key) questionnaire_variant | roqua-key of specific questionnaire variant (e.g. bulk version)
+respondent_id         | foreign key to respondent who the answers belong to. entered_by_id         | foreign key to professional who typed in the answer if the respondent didn't do it directly (so copying from paper or doing an interview) questionnaire_key     | roqua-key of questionnaire (in a few cases different from quby-key) questionnaire_variant | roqua-key of specific questionnaire variant (e.g. bulk version)